“Chippin’ Right along …

 To Buy A Bowl …

-I PAY All SHIPPING in the lower 48 states (no international sales!).
+I PAY All SHIPPING in the lower 48 states (no international sales).
 My bowls are of the best quality you will find anywhere.
 Every bowl I sell has been sanded to at least 220 grit smooth, most to 400 grit.

-Why Does “Someone” Make Doughbowls?
+Why would “Someone” want to make Doughbowls?

 Greg R*******